How Conflict Builds Connection in Marriage

 Practice Patience

 Patience is a virtue.
 It is also a fruit of the Spirit that is cultivated through the climate of conflict.
 When you don’t get your way right away, you should exercise patience towards your spouse instead of succumbing to frustration, irritation, or impatience.
 Colossians 3:12 encourages believers to “clothe yourselves with compassion, kindness, humility, gentleness, and patience” (emphasis mine).
+Conflicts builds connection in marriage as you learn to wait.
 Patience is a gift you give your spouse, and it maintains unity and peace within your marriage.

 Develop Discernment